 FOUR: Use environmentally friendly personal and household cleaning products, for example, distilled vinegar.
 This reduces chemical contamination of habitats both during manufacturing and when those chemicals go down the drain.
 Go for BUAV labelled products too.
 We don’t need to be cruel to animals by endorsing companies who test their commercial products on them.

 Food and the choices we make

 FIVE: Buy local, organic food and drink.
 Ask for it if the shops don’t stock it.
 Expensive?
 Well, you’ve saved money by acting on POINT THREE.
 Might as well spend it on decent food.
 This helps reduce fertilizers and pesticides going into the environment, which in turn reduces negative impacts on nearby beneficial insects (for pollination and pest control) and adjacent freshwater biodiversity.
-Grow your own if you are able or buy direct from small holdings.
+Buy less meat and dairy.
+Grow your own veg if you are able or buy direct from small holdings.

 SIX: Buy sustainably harvested seafood, which avoids ‘by-catch’ of other species.
 Some trawlers destroy seafloor habitat; many shrimp farms destroy mangrove forests, which are important as nurseries for wild fish species.
 Ask retailers questions!